Viewpoints on the Millennium

 Why should God plan such a dispensation?
 It could be seen as the ‘coming of age’ of God’s creation.
 And it represents the last (the 7th) and best stage of man’s struggle through progressive spiritual phases and revelations.
 Nevertheless it is not perfect and falls short of the glory of life in the New Earth (Rev 21).
 The reasons for a millennial age could be seen as follows:

-- To exalt Christ amongst the nations and to usher in His kingdom upon the earth (Zech 14.9).
-The Lord’s prayer ‘Your kingdom come … on earth’ is fully realized
+- To exalt Christ as King over all the earth and to usher in His kingdom (Zech 14.9, Rev 12:5).
+The Lord’s prayer ‘Your kingdom come … on earth’ is fully realized.
+Christ’s rule brings a time of universal peace and the absence of war (Isa 2:4)

-- To restore Israel to her intended place as His servant and witness amongst the nations (Isa 43.10)
+- To restore the nation Israel to her intended place as God’s servant and witness amongst the nations (Isa 43.10).
+The nation will become “priests of the Lord” to administer God’s law from Jerusalem (Isa 2:3, 61:6, 66:19)

 - To provide a period of perfect communion between the saints of the first resurrection and their Lord (Rev 20.4-6)